Oliver S. Crocco

 Open-source research tools

-Small, free tools I build for the day-to-day work of research — finding the right peer reviewers, and checking that a statistical result is sound.
-Each one runs on your own machine.
+Small, free tools I build for the day-to-day work of research: finding the right peer reviewers, checking that a statistical result is sound, and capturing your own scholarly voice.
+Each one is free to use and open to inspect.

 Good research depends on small, unglamorous tasks done well: matching a manuscript to reviewers who can actually judge it, or confirming that a result is real before it reaches a journal.
 I build tools for tasks like these and release them openly, so other researchers can use them, see exactly how they work, and trust what comes out.